 Important points to note

-Every time you start designing, you are effectively creating a new extension.
+- Every time you start designing, you're effectively creating a new extension.
 Your changes are immediately visible to other users.

-You can only add fields, columns, or tiles to its applicable view from list, tall tiles, and wide tiles views.
-Some components cannot be moved using drag-and-drop and are restricted to the view that they are in.
+- You can only add fields, columns, or tiles to its applicable view from list, tall tiles, and wide tiles views.
+Some components can't be moved using drag-and-drop and are restricted to the view that they are in.

-You can only add fields/columns, from a predefined list, which is based on the source table.
-You cannot create new ones.
+- You can only add fields/columns, from a predefined list, which is based on the source table.
+You can't create new ones.

-In the client, users can change the many of these settings for their workspace only by using personalization (see Personalizing Your Workspace).
+- In the client, users can change many of these settings for their workspace only by using personalization.
+For more information, see Personalizing Your Workspace.

 Start and stop designing

-In Designer, you design and modify the current page; you can add existing table fields, move fields around, remove fields from the page, hide and move actions, and more.
+In Designer, you design and modify the current page.
+You can display existing table fields, move fields around, remove fields from the page, hide and move actions, and more.
 You can make changes to display the information by using drag-and-drop components.

 Working with fields